The following includes technologies that feel like developing or

 design (the

-Zen of Python), and indeed the vast number of its useful libraries and
+Zen of Python), and indeed the vast number of

 frameworks.